Wolftribe-Network/3-node-Hetzner-Ceph-Cluster/README.md

 ## Setting up a RBD Image to expose
-under the Block menu, create an Image that uses the data pool that we set up before.
+under the Block menu, create an Image that uses the data pool that we set up before. anything you update here, should also be updated in the Scripts provided
+Name: data
 For size, we'll use 50GiB in this setup<br>
 as for features, we'll leave that default